Ca-mega3-151/Sama/src/shared/ReactJS/components/DesignSystem/AntDesign/components/FloatButton/README.md

 # Overview

-The `FloatButton` component extends the functionality of the Ant Design FloatButton component by providing additional customization options for grouped items and a close icon.
+The `FloatButton` component extends the functionality of the Ant Design FloatButton component.
 It ensures that all props are type-checked more rigorously compared to the standard Ant Design FloatButton component.

 # Props